-While some college athletes experience difficulty balancing the responsibilities of their sport with the responsibilities of their academics, many student athletes actually find that the high degree of organization required to accomplish both leads them to be highly successful in both areas.
+While some college athletes experience difficulty balancing their athletic commitments with academics, many students actually find that the high degree of organization required to accomplish both can push them to be highly successful in both areas.

 Scientific Correlation Between Physical Exercise and Achievement

 In general, it has been scientifically demonstrated time and again that physical exercise is tightly correlated with mental acuity.
-A 2010 article in the Washington Post cited John J. Ratey, a Harvard University psychiatrist who synthesized volumes of research for his intriguing 2008 book Spark: The Revolutionary New Science of Exercise and the Brain.
-In his book, Ratey describes taking MRI scans of the brains of sedentary people who have suddenly improved their fitness – and increased volume in the hippocampus and frontal and temporal lobes, the regions of the brain associated with cognitive functioning.
-The hippocampus in particular is associated with memory and learning.
-(1)
+A 2010 Washington Post article mentioned the work of John J. Ratey, a Harvard University psychiatrist who synthesized volumes of research for his 2008 book Spark: The Revolutionary New Science of Exercise and the Brain.
+In his book, Ratey describes taking MRI scans of the brains of sedentary people who have suddenly improved their fitness levels; the scans show increased volume in the hippocampus and frontal and temporal lobes, the regions of the brain associated with cognitive functioning.
+The hippocampus, in particular, is associated with memory and learning.

-Moreover, a recent article of the BBC (British Broadcasting Corporation) cited a university study carried out on about 5,000 children and adolescents, which found links between exercise and exam success in English, mathematics and science and discovered an increase in performance for every extra 17 minutes boys exercised, and 12 minutes for girls (2).
-The study was carried out by the universities of Strathclyde and Dundee, and found physical activity particularly beneficial to girls’ performance at science; the authors said this could be a chance finding or reflect gender differences in the impact of physical activity on the brain.
-Overall, though, children who carried out regular exercise, not only did better academically at 11 but also at 13 and in their exams at 16, the study suggested.
-Dr Josie Booth of Dundee University in the UK, one of the leaders of the British study, said: “Physical activity is more than just important for your physical health.
-There are other benefits and that is something that should be especially important to parents, policy-makers and people involved in education.”
-(Ibid)
+Moreover, a BBC article cited a longitudinal study conducted among 5,000 children and adolescents.
+The study found links strong links between exercise and exam success in English, math, and science.
+The increase in academic performance was estimated to start after 17 minutes of exercise performed by boys; in the case of girls, the increase was detected after 12 minutes.
+The study was carried out by the universities of Strathclyde and Dundee, and found physical activity particularly beneficial to girls’ performance at science; the authors said this could be a chance finding, but it may also reflect gender differences in the impact of physical activity on the brain.
+Overall, children who exercise regularly are proven to be more academically inclined between the ages of 11 to 16.
+Dr. Josie Booth of Dundee University explained: “Physical activity is more than just important for your physical health.
+There are other benefits and that is something that should be especially important to parents, policy-makers, and people involved in education.”

-In addition, a 2010 report published by the Centers for Disease Control and Prevention (CDC) of the U.S. Department of Health and Human Services stated that across 50 studies undertaken on the subject of physical activity and academic performance, as reported in 43 separate academic articles, there were a total of 251 associations between physical activity and academic performance, which represented measures of academic achievement, academic behavior, and cognitive skills and attitudes (3).
 In the studies examined by the CDC report, “increased time in physical education appears to have a positive relationship or no relationship with academic achievement.
 Increased time in physical education does not appear to have a negative relationship with academic achievement.
 Eleven of the 14 studies found one or more positive associations between school-based physical education and indicators of academic performance; the remaining three studies found no significant associations.”
-(Ibid.)
-It is important to note that most of the scientific literature on the link between sports or physical exercise and performance in specifically academic settings are in reference to children and adolescents.
-However, for people of all ages, the overall connection between keeping the body in shape and the brain in tip-top shape cannot be denied.
+It is important to note that most of the scientific literature on the link between sports or physical exercise and performance in academic settings are in reference to children and adolescents.
+However, for people of all ages, the overall connection between keeping the body in shape and the brain in good shape cannot be denied.

 A Complex Picture: Elite-Level Athletes in College Sports

 While universities across the country offer a large number of collegiate sports for students, only a handful get wide recognition.
-Often those big-business sports – mostly football and basketball – feature students who sometimes having difficulty making the academic cut, for various reasons.
-For this reason, sometimes sports have gotten a bad rap as a negative factor in college academic performance.
-Yet this may be an unrelated issue – some students’ mediocre grades may simply reflect those students’ sharper focus on excelling in sports than in academics – which is not surprising in sports that offer the possibility of professional recruitment post-college.
+In the world of big-business sports, mostly football and basketball, college athletes who sometimes have difficulty making the academic cut tend to make scandalous headlines.
+For this reason, sometimes sports have gotten a bad rap as a negative factor in college academic performance, but this may be an unrelated issue; mediocre grades may simply reflect those students’ sharper focus on excelling in sports than in academic, which is not surprising in sports that offer the possibility of professional recruitment after college.

-Yet grades and GPA averages are not always the only measure of academic success.
-Many student athletes work hard to find a balance between their responsibilities.
-While some students may not have personal responsibilities, athletics, or the need to earn a living outside their studies, and post straight A’s, other students may have any or all of these other responsibilities and yet manage to post 3.9 GPAs throughout college.
+Grades and GPA averages are not always the only measure of academic success.
+Many college athletes work hard to find a balance between their responsibilities.
+While some students may not have personal responsibilities, athletics, or the need to earn a living outside their studies and post straight A’s, other students may have any or all of these other responsibilities and yet manage to post 3.9 GPAs throughout college.
 With all those responsibilities outside the classroom, no one could deny that 3.9 to be an impressive achievement.
-In short, while there are no comprehensive data that compare student athletes’ grades to those of their non-athlete peers, it is clear that the difference really comes down to personal drive, determination, and ability to organize and balance.
+In short, while there are no comprehensive data that compare student-athletes’ grades to those of their non-athlete peers, it is clear that the difference really comes down to personal drive, determination, and ability to organize and balance.

 Getting Some Exercise Means Getting More Done

-Ultimately, countless health benefits are brought on by physical activity – be it devotion to practicing an individual sport, team sports pick-up games, the weekend trip to the gym, or simply a daily walk around the block.
-When we take care of our bodies, our minds follow the positive pattern, and we are able to be the best we can be at academics – and beyond.
+Ultimately, countless health benefits are brought on by physical activity.
+Whether it is devotion to practicing an individual sport, team sports, pick-up games, weekend trips to the gym, or daily walks around the block, we can take care of our bodies and let our minds follow positive patterns of achievement.

 - Bernstein, Lenny.
 “A growing body of evidence links exercise and mental acuity”, published May 25, 2010 at http://www.washingtonpost.com/wp-dyn/content/article/2010/05/24/AR2010052402608.html .
 Access date: February 26, 2013.